Expat Life in Kuwait

 Many people have misconceptions about Kuwait and think it is as conservative and restrictive as Saudi.
 It isn’t.
 Some people think it is more liberal like Dubai and that there are nightclubs and alcohol and live music available as entertainment.
 They aren’t.
 Some people think Kuwait is a city and Dubai is a country!
 It isn’t and it isn’t.
 Others think Kuwait is a barren desert (it is) where people still live in tents and that teachers like myself live in some sort of hostel type place while making boatloads of money wearing a burka to work.
 We don’t.
 None of the above.

 So what is Kuwait like?
 What is it like living here as an expat?
+A western expat?
 I will attempt to explain, but sometimes there are just no words to explain some of the things I see/hear/experience here.

 Daily Life in Kuwait